k-seth/ClanRecruiting/README.md

 ### Known limitations

 - There is typically a short (1-2 seconds) delay between request and response.
 This is a learning exercise, so it isn't exactly perfectly optimized
+- Removing clans from the config file but not removing their historical ".txt" file will result in the whole clan being posted.
+Every.
+Single.
+Time.
+This will be fixed at some point
-- This was just setup, so testing has not been super rigorous yet.
+- Testing has not been super rigorous yet.
 There is likely bugs

-Default list of clans that are checked (Subject to name changes.
-All clans are NA clans):
+Default list of clans that are checked (Subject to name changes):
 <pre>
 - MAHOU : 1000016749
 - OTTER : 1000008386